In this post, Thom Kobayashi tackles the highly-sensitive issue of NPEs and patent rights from an unusual perspective.

 Categories: industry outlooks, intellectual property management, non-practicing entity, patent licensing, patent litigation data, patent troll

 Innography is honored to be included in the Open Data 500.
 The Open Data 500 is the first comprehensive study of U.S. companies that use open government data to generate new business and develop new products and services.

-Categories: intellectual property management, litigation strategy
+Categories: big data, data correlation, intellectual property management, open innovation

 Innography CEO, John F. Martin discusses innovation and growth in 2014.

 Emma Roubtsov tackles competitive intelligence in a round table at the Global IP Exchange and summarizes her top takeaways from the discussion.

 Denise Deverelle Crown explores the five best practices for CFOs to leverage IP assets to reduce costs and create an ongoing revenue stream.